JakWai01/notes-special-topics-for-web-applications/README.md

 - Actually build a tool using nearly all the possible tools simultaneously
 - Look at the things mentioned in the slide
   - Component Model
+- What are the boundaries of WASM so far?

 ## WASM
-- WebAssembly - a short introduction
-  - Motivation Wasm
-  - Usecases TODO: at the end of the definition
-  - Key concepts:
-    - binary instruction format
-    - stack based virtual machine
-    - webassembly text TODO: seperate, this does not belong to the fundamentals
-      - structure
-    - keywords: module, memory, table, instance, exports TODO: seperate, this does not belong to the fundamentals
-    - portable compilation target
-    - deployment
-    - the web platform
-- Nochmal definition einbinden
-- Usecases
-- Wo wird WASM gerade eingesetzt?
-  - Blazor
-  - yew rust
-  - reddit post about figma zoom and jiti
-- Vor der Demo noch kurz zu WAT, dann die DEMO, in welcher die Terminologie erklärt wird
-- TODO: Terminology
-- TODO: Add more examples in other languages.
-Just show the result.
-Add demos with imports, export etc...
-- TODO: How does JavaScript run in the browser and how does WASM do it then
+- TODO: How does JavaScript run in the browser and how does WASM do it then, think about where to add this.
+How to do it technically before the demo
-- Demo: A simple Wasm application
-  - necessary components (glue code)
-  - compilation target
-- Demo: Some more language examples before the terminology
-- Demos of Imports, Exports... (everything that is shown in WASMByExample)
+- Demo like WASMByExample
 - Efficient and fast
   - comparison to asm.js
   - startup time